Set up Facebook Pixel to my page

 facebook pixel pagefly

-Common issues with Facebook PixelClick to copy
+5. Common Issues with Facebook PixelClick to copy

-1. Error message: “AddToCart Event missing some deduplication parameters” or “Purchase Event missing some deduplication parameters”
+Error message: “AddToCart Event missing some deduplication parameters” or “Purchase Event missing some deduplication parameters”

-This is mostly because you have not successfully set up Facebook Pixel for your store.
+Reason: You have not successfully set up Facebook Pixel for your store.

-2. Facebook can not track purchases through Shopify Thank you page
+5.2.
+Facebook can not track purchases through ‘Shopify Thank you Page’Click to copy

 Solution:

-Step 1Check if Facebook Pixel is completely set up in Online Store > Preferences.
-Refer to steps above.
+• Step 1: Check if Facebook Pixel is completely set up in Online Store > Preferences.
+Refer to the steps above.
 Next, check to make sure your Facebook Pixel tracking app is working properly.

-Step 2: Check if Facebook Pixel is set up with Product Add to Cart, not the Button element.
+• Step 2: Check if Facebook Pixel is set up with Product Add to Cart, not the Button element.

-Then, if you get the Theme from Themes Marketplace (themes.shopify.com), the reason may be that Facebook Pixel is already fired with “Add to Cart”.
-It leads to double tracking when you manually fired Facebook Pixel again with PageFly.
+Then, if you get the Theme from Themes Marketplace (themes.shopify.com), the reason may be that Facebook Pixel is already fired with Add to Cart.
+It leads to double tracking when you manually fired Facebook Pixel again with PageFly.Solution: Assign to None for your element you fired manually with PageFly

 Reason: Set up Facebook Pixel NOT in Online Store, but with manual code injection or within theme.liquid file.

-You may want to know how to Restore Older Versions of Theme.liquid file:
+You may want to know how to Restore Older Versions of theme.liquid file:

 If you have any questions feel free to submit a ticket and our Customer Support team will get back to you ASAP.